Packed-Ensembles for Efficient Uncertainty Estimation: Distribution shift

 \section{Distribution shift}

 In this section, we evaluate the robustness of Packed-Ensembles under dataset shift.
-We use models trained on CIFAR-100 \citep{cifar} and shift the data using corruptions and perturbations proposed by \citep{hendrycks2019benchmarking} to produce CIFAR-100-C. There are 5 levels of perturbation called "severity", from 1, the weakest to 5, the strongest.
-In real world scenario, distributional shift is crucial as explained by \citep{TrustModelsUncertainty}, and it is crucial to study how much a model prediction shifts from the original training data distribution.
-Thanks to Figure~\ref{fig:Distributionshift} we notice that Packed-Ensembles achieves the highest accuracy and lowest ECE under distributional shift, leading to a method robust against this uncertainty.
+We use models trained on CIFAR-100 \citep{cifar} and shift the data using corruptions and perturbations proposed by \citep{hendrycks2019benchmarking} to produce CIFAR-100-C. There are five levels of perturbations called \emph{severity}, from one, the weakest, to five, the strongest.
+In real-world scenarios, the distributional shift is crucial, as explained by \cite{TrustModelsUncertainty}, and it is critical to study how much a model prediction shifts from the original training data distribution.
+Thanks to Figure~\ref{fig:Distributionshift}, we notice that Packed-Ensembles achieve the highest accuracy and lowest ECE under distributional shift, leading to a method robust against this uncertainty.